artisan-roaster-scope/artisan/_docs/02-installation.md

 that your account was successful added to the dialout group.

+Under Linux Manjaro (and presumably Arch and derivatives), the user has to be part of the uucp group.
+To do this, use "sudo gpasswd -a <username> uucp".
+You must log out and back in for this to take effect.

 Note that for apps running by non-root users access to Phidgets or Yoctopuce devices require the installation of corresponding udev rules.
 Check the [Phidgets](https://www.phidgets.com/docs/OS_-_Linux#Advanced_Information) and [Yoctopuce](https://www.yoctopuce.com/EN/article/how-to-begin-with-yoctopuce-devices-on-linux) platform installation notes.
 Those rules are installed automatically by Artisan, but require the users to be in the `sudo` group for security considerations.